siddharth-pandey/siddharth-pandey.github.com/_posts/2013/Jan/2013-01-06-What-if-I-do-not-have-SQL-Express-installed?.md

 ---
 layout: post
-title: "What if I don’t have SQL Express installed?"
+title: "What if I do not have SQL Express installed?"
 description: ""
 category:
 tags: [Entity Framework, SQL Server, SQL Server Compact]